balenaltd/handbook/Travel.md

 You may be required to travel, from time to time, for business purposes such as events, meetings with customers etc. The company will cover all work-related travel expenses.
 This includes lodging and meals for the business trip.
-We really want our team members to be productive and not need to worry about travel arrangements and stuff.
+We really want our team members to be productive and not need to worry about travel or other arrangements.
 Feel free to reach your destination a day or two earlier to prepare for the event/meeting.

 The company can accommodate custom requests.
 It is OK to stay longer on your trip.
 However, the extra days will not be covered by the company.